matt0x6F/hashpost/docs/rbac/user-roles.md

 ---

-For more details on what each role can do, or if you have questions about permissions, please contact your platform administrator or see the [RBAC Usage Example](rbac-usage-example.md).
+For more detailed information about implementing roles and permissions, contact your platform administrator or see the [RBAC Usage Example](rbac-usage-example.md).